Legal Counsel at Weatherford, nonprofit advocate, blogger

 - While attending undergrad, and part of law-school, I maintained a full-time job as a Technical Claims Technician for an international oil and gas steel manufacturer.
 There I managed multi-million dollar repair projects for companies such as Shell, Bp, Exxon, Chevron, Komatsu, Weatherford, etc. and temporarily ran the department shortly before I left.

-- Extensive experience working with nonprofit organizations: Clerked with the Museum and Texas Accountants and Lawyers for the Arts, write for my blog, Notations on Nonprofits, speak, present and work with local nonprofits/social enterprises/associations and assist with governance issues.
+- Extensive experience working with nonprofit organizations: Clerked with a museum and Texas Accountants and Lawyers for the Arts, write, speak, present and work with local nonprofits/social enterprises/associations and assist with governance issues.
 Also have experience working with grant-making and micro-grants organizations.

-- Recently won the Houston Business Journal's Best Corporate Counsel Award; Good Samaritan Category for my volunteer work with nonprofits.
+- Won the Houston Business Journal's Best Corporate Counsel Award; Good Samaritan Category for my volunteer work with nonprofits.